brianglass/anastasis/files/tues1mc.md

 W

-As the BridegroomÂ’s friend I now put you forward as ambassador, O Baptist, and I, who have a multitude of sins, cry out to you, Â‘Obtain the cancellation of my debts, All-blessed, and light the lamp of my soul, completely extinguished by indifferenceÂ’. ****
+As the Bridegroom’s friend I now put you forward as ambassador, O Baptist, and I, who have a multitude of sins, cry out to you, ‘Obtain the cancellation of my debts, All-blessed, and light the lamp of my soul, completely extinguished by indifference’. ****

 S